golistic/pxmysql/README.md

 implementing.
 The order might vary, but it should give an idea where we are heading (bit like a roadmap).

-* [x] Set up project using Git with README and LICENSE
 * [x] Generate Go code from MySQL's `.protoc` files.
 * [x] Setup testing environment with Docker image of MySQL
 * [x] Connect and authenticate